It was October 2016.

-Our first hour in New Orleans on a steamy hot summer’s night was a challenging one, as we stood outside our AirBnB with no one answering the door.
+Our first hour in New Orleans on a steamy summer night was quite challenging.
+We stood outside our Airbnb, but no one answered the door.

-After 30+ hours on a train, from New York, we were in dire need of a shower and had a huge desire to lay horizontally; both came after we had a chat and cuppa with our hosts.
-Both are kiwis, well, one full-blown one and the other half American and half kiwi, which is one reason we chose to stay at their Airbnb, to hear their experience of being ex-pats living in New Orleans.
+After over 30 hours on a train from New York, we desperately needed a shower and were eager to lie down.
+Both of those needs were met after we chatted and had a cup of tea with our hosts.
+They were Kiwis, one a full-blown Kiwi, and the other half American and half Kiwi; which was one reason we chose to stay at their Airbnb: to hear about their experiences as expats living in New Orleans.

-Another funny moment, with the emphasis on the weird and not so amusing as we were walking around town, and this chap came up to me and said: “You look like a gal, who would get me Liquored-up” Being a polite visitor to New Orleans I only used “F*CK off” once, and it worked, as he didn’t seem to understand the friendly version.
-Some people don’t, for some reason.
-Even with these moments, we felt safe to wander around the streets and walked back to our Airbnb in semi-darkness with no hassles.
+Another amusing yet strange moment occurred while we were walking around town.
+A man approached me and said, “You look like a gal who would get me liquored up.”
+As a polite visitor to New Orleans, I only used “F*CK off” once, and it worked; he didn’t seem to understand the friendly version.
+For some reason, many people don’t.

 LikeLiked by 1 person